python - How can I call the metaclass's __call__? -

 probably want like

-class x: def __init__(self, incoming_list): self.data = incoming_list # maintain them later, if needed print incoming_list x([x x in range(10)])
+class x: def __init__(self, incoming_list): self.data = incoming_list # maintain them later, if needed print incoming_list x([x x in range(10)]) everything without meta class, on definition of class.

 if need meta class, can like

-class mc(type): def __call__(self, *a, **k): super(mc, self).__call print a, k r = super(mc, self).__call__(*a, **k) print "r", r homecoming r class x(object): __metaclass__ = mc def __init__(self, x): print "init", x
+class mc(type): def __call__(self, *a, **k): super(mc, self).__call print a, k r = super(mc, self).__call__(*a, **k) print "r", r homecoming r class x(object): __metaclass__ = mc def __init__(self, x): print "init", x using with

->>> x(1) (1,) {} init 1 r <__main__.x object @ 0x00000000022907b8> <__main__.x object @ 0x00000000022907b8>
+>>> x(1) (1,) {} init 1 r <__main__.x object @ 0x00000000022907b8> <__main__.x object @ 0x00000000022907b8> shows meta-__call__ called, which, in turn, calls __init__.

-but sure don't need , want __init__
+but sure don't need , want __init__.

 python class call metaclass